telerik/maui-docs/controls/combobox/filtering.md

 * `FilteringBehavior`(`ComboBoxFilteringBehavior`)&mdash;Defines the filtering behavior used to filter items.

-Here is a quick example which demonstrates a custom filtering behavior - the items are filtered not only by the entered search text, but also according to the `Population` property.
+Here is a quick example which demonstrates the custom filtering behavior—the items are filtered not only by the entered search text, but also according to the `Population` property.

 **1.** Create a custom filtering behavior class: